oberblastmeister/oberblastmeister/README.md

 Hi!
-I'm a 16 year old developer.
-I love to use rust and lua and I am currently learning haskell.
+I'm a highschool programmer.
+I like to use rust and haskell.
 I use neovim as my text editor.